 There are many negative perceptions when it comes to getting older in America.
 The good news: the pessimistic perception of aging is changing.
 Most seniors feel younger than their actual age and a study that polled more than 10,000 seniors found that people grew happier as they aged.

 The aging process doesn’t have to be as bleak as some make it seem.
-With the right mindset, you can shift your perspective on growing older.
+With the right mindset, you can shift your perspective on growing older to best enjoy retirement.
 With the right plan of action, you can ease the difficulties of the physical part of the process as well.

 What it is to Grow Old

 Before diving into the effects of aging, it’s important to define what it means to be elderly and recognize that the number is always climbing.
 In the 1920’s, 55 was considered “old” – which is middle-aged by today’s standards – and 65 was considered “very old” or “elderly.”
 According to Social Security Life Tables, a woman today who is 73 is considered “old” and she is regarded as “very old” when she reaches 80.
 At the end of the day, age is just a mindset.
 In fact, a research team polled 6,500 men and women over the age of 52 to see how old they felt.
 About 70% felt three or more years younger than their age.
 When the researchers checked in on the respondents eight years later, 86% of those who felt younger than their actual age were still alive, compared to just 75% of those who felt older than their age.